Car-free and carefree in Acadia!

 Want to help improve the visitor experience and natural environment at Acadia?
 Consider a car-free and carefree vacation to the park.
 There are many options for getting to and around Acadia without using your car.

 First: keep an eye out for any car-free mornings scheduled during your visit.
-The park piloted this concept on Saturday, May 16, 2015, and plans another car-free morning for Saturday, September 26, 2015.
+They typically occur on a Saturday morning in May and September each year.

 Getting to Acadia without a car:

-- Fly to the Bar Harbor airport (BHB) on Penn Air or Cape Air, which is affiliated with Jet Blue.
+- Fly to the Bar Harbor/Hancock County airport (BHB).
 In the summer and fall season, the Island Explorer bus connects to the airport.

-- Fly to the Bangor airport (BGR) and ride Downeast Transportation to Bar Harbor or West Transportation’s bus to Ellsworth or take a taxi.
+- Fly to Bangor International airport (BGR) and ride Downeast Transportation to Bar Harbor or West Transportation’s bus to Ellsworth or take a taxi.

 - Take the bus (Concord Coach or Greyhound) from Boston to Bangor.
 See below for options to connect to Mount Desert Island, Stonington, and Schoodic.

-- Sail into Mount Desert Island, Winter Harbor, or Stonington harbors.
+- Boat into Mount Desert Island, Winter Harbor, or Stonington harbors.

 - There are several ways to get from Bangor to Acadia’s gateway communities: